A service will be held at Gloucester Cathedral and the Guildhall in Bath today to remember those who lost their lives in car crashes.

 It's a day to remember those who have died but also to raise awareness of the dangers on our roads.
 Roadpeace say almost 4000 people are killed around the world every day.

-Today's service in Ashburton aims to give families and friends the opportunity to come together and also to give thanks to the emergency services.
+Today's services in Gloucester and Bathaims to give families and friends the opportunity to come together and also to give thanks to the emergency services.